staxmanade/StatLight/README.md

 =========================
 StatLight build infrastructure is put together with a number of psake tasks [http://github.com/JamesKovacs/psake].

-1. Make sure the location you extract the project is not too far from your drive's root - (looks like the project is hitting some msbuild max file path issues)
+1. Make sure the location you extract the project is not too far from your drives root - (looks like the project is hitting some msbuild max file path issues)
 2. Execute the build of choice.
    Release build ----- You can either execute
-                  - build-Full-Release.bat (compile the solution, runs test suite, creates package relese) or
+                  - build-Full-Release.bat (compile the solution, runs test suite, creates package release) or
-                  - build-Full-Release-skip-tests.bat (compile the solution, creates package relese) then
+                  - build-Full-Release-skip-tests.bat (compile the solution, creates package release) then
                   - you should find the build artifacts in the .\Release folder.
    Debug build   ----- execute the build-Debug.bat file and you can check out the